codecks-io/react-reform/README.md

 ### `<Form>`

-The `<Form>` component is the container for your Inputs.
-You can use non-input component and input component in here:
+The `<Form>` component describes an individual form.
+It is the container for your inputs.
+You can use both, wrapped compents as inputs and normal components in here:

 ```javascript
 <Form onSubmit={this.handleSubmit}>